wodby/nginx/README.md

 ## Virtual hosts presets

 By default will be used `html` virtual host preset, you can change it via env var `$NGINX_VHOST_PRESET`.
-The list of available presets below,
+The list of available presets:

 ### HTML